santhosh-005/Algo_YT_Feed_Customizer/README.md

 ## The Science Behind Recommendations: Cosine Similarity

-Glgo's recommendation engine relies on cosine similarity - a mathematical technique that measures the directional similarity between vectors:
+Algo's recommendation engine relies on cosine similarity - a mathematical technique that measures the directional similarity between vectors:

 1. Each video is transformed into a multi-dimensional vector based on its content
 2. These vectors capture the semantic essence of the videos